He huihuinga rangahau taha hauora hinengaro, taha oranga mō te ārai whakamomori ki ngā iwi taketake o te ao

 |8:30am||Mihi Whakatau: Mana Whenua|

-Dr Denise Kingi-'Ulu'ave – Clinical Research evidence in Pasifika communities
+Dr Monique Faleafa and Dr Denise Kingi-'Ulu'ave - Evidence-based suicide prevention in Pasifika communities

 Dr Jemaima Tiatia-Seath – Mana Enhancing Research Collaborations tbc

 Hon Taimalie Tamasese

 |4:30pm||Keynote: Evidenced based Indigenous Measures of Well-being – Local and global indigenous wellbeing research measures